DoctorWayWay/web-sprint-challenge-javascript-fundamentals/README.md

 2. Explain the difference between a callback and a higher order function.

+- A higher order function is a function that takes in a function or returns a function.

+- A callback function is a function that gets passed into another function as its parameter.

+- A callback function goes inside of another function, resulting in a higher order function.
+Callback and higher order functions must work hand in hand with each other.

 3. Explain what a closure is.

 4. Describe the four principles of the 'this' keyword.